RPGHacker/asar/docs/src/functions.md

 - `equal(value, comparand)`, `notequal(value, comparand)`, `less(value, comparand)`, `lessequal(value, comparand)`, `greater(value, comparand)`, `greaterequal(value, comparand)`

   Comparison functions.
 Return 1 if the respective comparison is true and 0 otherwise.
-Useful as statements in the `select()` function.
+These are exactly equivalent to the built-in [comparison operators](./math.md#comparison-operators) and are only kept for backwards compatibility.

   ```asar
   function abs(num) = select(less(num, 0), num*-1, num)